boolean-algebra

 2. Memory Address Decoding: When a CPU needs to read from or write to a specific location in memory, it places an address on the address bus.
 Decoder circuits within the memory controller must identify which memory chip and which row/column to activate.
 This logic is often implemented using SOP.
 For example, a signal to enable a specific block of RAM might be Enable_Block_3 = A_{15} \cdot A_{14} \cdot \overline{A_{13}}.
 This product term ensures that block is only selected when the high-order address bits match that specific pattern.
 The logic for the entire memory map is a sum of such product terms.

 The SOP form provides a reliable, systematic path from an idea to a circuit.
-It guarantees that any Boolean function, no matter how complex, can be expressed and built using a standard two-level gate structure.
-It is the language we use to command electrons.
+It guarantees that any Boolean function, no matter how complex, can be expressed and built using a standard two-level AND-OR (or NAND-NAND) gate structure.